 8. “I will not obsess over your betrayal”

 This is something you need to say to yourself more than someone who betrayed you and can’t be trusted.
 Reiterate this over and over until you learn to put a full stop after the period of mourning over the relationship is over.
 It is very difficult to get over a betrayal but obsessing over the past is not going to help the healing process.
 Meditate and attain mastery over your thoughts and make peace with your past.

 Observe and acknowledge the after-effects of a betrayal but do not hold on to them for too long.
-The pain then seems like a drama that will irritate even your well-wishers as you come across as self-righteous and aggrieved all the time.
+You don’t want the pain of being betrayed by someone you trusted to define who you are.
 Every step you take should be toward healing and not getting stuck in the same place.

 9. “I will love me more than I loved you”